Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Example: The 7-qubit code scheme

-This shows that sharing the state preparation reduces the qubit cost by nearly two orders of magnitude.
-Then reducing the cost of the magic states can never reduce qubit costs more than about a factor of two for $K\leq 5$ \cite{2_footnote-K=5}.
-Furthermore, achieving that factor of two would require finding an optimization that makes {\magic} gates no more costly than {\normal} gates, which currently seems unrealistic.
+This shows that sharing the state preparation reduces the physical qubit cost by nearly two orders of magnitude.
+Then reducing the cost of the magic states can never reduce physical qubit cost more than about a factor of two for $K\leq 5$ \cite{2_footnote-K=5}.
+Furthermore, achieving that factor of two would require finding an optimization that makes magic gates no more costly than normal gates, which currently seems unrealistic.
 This again shows that, while magic-states should be optimized, other optimizations are more important.
 Hence, magic states should be considered as the last resource to optimize.